Local-first context engine for AI coding agents

 SQLite persistence

-File watcher (notify)
+File watcher (.gitignore-aware)

-.vexp/index.db
+.vexp/index.db (gitignored)

 Smart Features